aws-samples/aws-step-functions-progress-tracking/README.md

 ![Frontend](readme_assets/blog_frontend_overview.gif)

-1. The Frontend asks you for Websocket endpoint URI.
-This is the value of WebSocketURI, that you've got from SAM template.yml deployment.
-Paste it into `Enter Websocket URI` field and click `Connect` button.
+1. The Frontend asks you for Websocket endpoint URL.
+This is the value of WebSocketURL, that you've got from SAM template.yml deployment.
+Paste it into `Enter Websocket URL` field and click `Connect` button.
    The Frontend will connect to your previously deployed Backend.
 You can open developer tools in the browser and navigate to Networking tab, filter by `WS` (Websocket).
 You should see `Prod` Websocket connection open.
 1. Click `Send Order` button to invoke the state machine in AWS Step Functions.
 You will see messages appear below the `Send Order` button coming from different stages of the state machine.
 Alternatively, you can observe raw messages in developer tools Networking tab of your browser.
 The messages will appear under `Prod` Websocket.
 1. You can also trigger the state machine execution and observe progress messages by using other Websocket clients, like [Pie Socket](https://www.piesocket.com/websocket-tester).
-Simply enter your Websocket URI from WebSocketURI value and click connect.
+Simply enter your Websocket URL from WebSocketURL value and click connect.
 To start execution, specify the following message: `{ "action": "onOrder" }` and click `Send` button.
 The raw progress messages will appear below.
 1. Additionally, you can navigate to developer tools in your browser, open `Network` tab and observe raw messages coming to the client.

 ![Dev Tools](readme_assets/blog_dev_tools.gif)